Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: The K unneth bi-functor in Lagrangian Floer theory

-Most of the proof of Theorem \ref{therem530} is the same as the proof of Theorem \ref{thekuraexist} and is now becoming a routine, in the study of pseudo-holomorphic curve based on virtual fundamental chain.
-The only point we need discussion other than those in Theorem \ref{therem530} is the way how we handle the point mentioned in Remark \ref{Remark524}.
-We will discuss it in Section \ref{sec:directcomp}.
+Most of the proof of Theorem~\ref{therem530} is the same as the proof of Theorem~\ref{thekuraexist} and is now becoming a routine, in the study of pseudo-holomorphic curves based on the virtual fundamental chain technique.
+(See \cite{fooo:const2}.)
+The only point we need a discussion other than those in Theorem~\ref{therem530} is the way how we handle the point mentioned in Remark~\ref{Remark524}.
+We will discuss it in Section~\ref{sec:directcomp}.\looseness=-1